 4. SpaceX

-Apart from Tesla, SpaceX is another name most people associate with Elon Musk.
-Founded in 2002, the primary appeal of SpaceX is its affordability compared to other traditional rocket technology.
+SpaceX founded in 2002, the primary appeal of SpaceX is its affordability compared to other traditional rocket technology.
+Elon Musk’s idea for SpaceX is the goal of reducing space transportation costs to enable the colonization of Mars.

 In addition, valued at over $100 billion, the company is the second-largest private company in the world.